Dubai schools see up to 40% rise in admissions; waiting lists get longer amid record demand

 As a result, schools are actively working to increase capacity.
 “We’re seeing a marked surge in demand for British and IB curricula, both celebrated worldwide as ‘gold standards’ for fostering critical thinking and holistic development.
 We are increasing class and section availability at high-demand schools such as Greenfield International School and Dubai British School Emirates Hills.

-"In addition, we are opening new campuses, including Dubai British School Mira in 2025 and Harrow International Schools, in the emirates in 2026 with each campus designed to accommodate over 1,800 students.
+"In addition, we are opening new campuses, including Dubai British School Mira in 2025 and Harrow International Schools, in the UAE in 2026, with each campus designed to accommodate over 1,800 students.
 Furthermore, our acquisition of Lycée Libanais Francophone Privé (LLFP) has enhanced our portfolio by providing multilingual education opportunities.
 These initiatives ensure we are well-prepared to meet a diverse demand for school admissions,” added Radojkovich.

 As schools strive to keep up with the growing demand, families find themselves faced with an increasingly competitive environment, where early applications, adaptability, and careful planning have become essential to securing a place at their desired school.